instructor-adam/pilotbootcamp/README.md

     a hackerrank test containing your questions.
 Complete them by Friday.
 Half the class will get one set of questions, the other half will get another set of questions. **Due 8/2.** `ab-problems`.
+13. 08/02 (Fri): Test if a string contains balanced brackets.
+You'll get an invitation to a HR test. **Due 8/5.** `balanced-brackets`.